whintzen/W12_HW_Managingemployees/README.md

    *  View all Employees by Manager - This selection will return a view of the Managers associated with an employee, ordered by department ID.
 (Employee and EERole tables are Inner Joined using Role_id, and the results is Inner Joined to Department using Department_id and everything is ordered by the department ID)

-   *  View all Employees by Titles/Roles - This selection will return a view of the employees by their Titles/ Roles.
-(Employee and EERole tables are Inner Joined using Role_id and the results is then Inner Joined to Department using Department_id and everything is ordered by the TITLE)

    *  View all Departments - This selection will return a view of All records from the Department table

    *  View all Roles - This selection will return all the Title\Roles.
 (EERole and Department tables are Inner